OUR LADY OF SORROWS' CHAPEL

 In his homily, Father Janos Varga encouraged the faithful to follow the path of Christ in the spirit of love serving Christian values, trusting in the Providence.
 After Mass, Antal Lipthay acknowledged Father Varga for his deep thoughts expressed, and as he did last year, he reaffirmed that this place, the offering for peace, is open to all persons of goodwill.
 He expressed his hope that thanks to generous support the cupola of the chapel will soon be built.

 The construction of the 2nd phase is ready.
 Collecting donations to build the dome has begun.

 On June 9, 2018, the construction of Our Lady of Sorrows Chapel's 2nd phase was finished.
 At this stage, the walls of the chapel were raised to a height of 7.5 meters, 70 cm thick, including the upper wreath.
 The cost was almost 20 million forints.
 Now, the 3rd phase of the hemispherical dome is to start.
 From this point on, every support, and donations will be serving to build the dome.

 The construction of the dome can also be assisted with voluntary support and work.
 Thus, costs can be reduced to costs of material, and related services to be paid.
-In about a maximum of 15 million forints is needed for the realization of the dome.
+About 15 million forints is needed for the realization of the dome.

 In honor of St. Anthony the III. holy mass was presented